In the blink of an eye?

 How are fast movements achieved?

 Even the fastest muscles are slow.
-Thus, animals relying solely on muscle power output to generate high speeds require a long, slow acceleration to reach those speeds.
-Thus, kangaroos, cheetahs and sharks take a comparatively long time to build up to high speeds.
+Animals relying solely on muscle power output to generate high speeds require a long, slow acceleration to reach those speeds.
+Therefore, kangaroos, cheetahs and sharks take a comparatively long time to build up to high speeds.
 They also use elastic structures in their bodies to make their movements more efficient.

 Many animals circumvent the limitations of muscle contraction speed by using springs and latches, rather like a cross-bow in which the energy is stored prior to the arrow's release.
 With a cross-bow, one uses the arm's slow muscles, and then the stored energy is released extremely rapidly with a latch or trigger.
 This phenomenon is called power amplification and it is used by trap-jaw ants, mantis shrimp and termites.